revupsw/heroku-buildpack-python/Readme.md

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Python apps, powered by [pip](http://www.pip-installer.org/).

 This buildpack enables you to compile Numpy, Scipy, scikit-lern etc on Heroku.
+!
+I recommends you to use [`conda-buildpack`](https://github.com/kennethreitz/conda-buildpack).
+Because of compile timeout issue (see below).

 Usage of this buildpack
 -----